Katie Holmes Radiates Beauty In Sheer Top & Black Heels During Charity Event

 The event benefited the MCC Theater in New York City, an off-Broadway company that began in 1986 with a small collective of young actors, writers, and directors.
 Katie and other attendees were invited to play their own version of Celebrity Game Night.
 The event also held a silent auction in hopes of raising money.

 Before the event, Katie took to her Instagram account to share her look with her over 1.8 million followers.
-One of those posts gained over 26,000 likes and over 170 comments in less than 24 hours.
+One of those posts gained more than 26,000 likes and over 170 comments in less than 24 hours.

 “Awesome hun.
 Great pic,” one Instagram user wrote in the comments section.